It’s always easier to work with data that has been organized and sorted in a particular order.

 SORT(range, sort_column, is_ascending, [sort_column2, is_ascending2, …])

-You may also like to use the SORTN function for more in-depth custom sorting.
+You can also use the SORTN function for more in-depth custom sorting.
 Or, combine SORT with the FILTER function in Google Sheets.

 In this tutorial, I showed you how to sort in Google Sheets using single or multiple-column criteria.